communityfunded/monadism/README.md

   * A lightweight FRP-like Monad heavily inspired by the Elm Signal.
   * Ported from [purescript-signal] by [Bodil Stokke](https://github.com/bodil).

+## Influences

+Monadism builds on the inspiration of a variety of different projects.
+Check them out for a deep dive into things like category theory and different data structures!

+* [https://github.com/purescript/purescript-transformers](purescript-transformers) - Monad and comonad transformers based on [mtl](http://hackage.haskell.org/package/mtl).
+* [https://github.com/Risto-Stevcev/bs-abstract](bs-abstract) - Bucklescript interfaces and implementations for category theory and abstract algebra.
+* [https://github.com/gcanti/fp-ts](fp-ts) - A library for typed functional programming in TypeScript.
+* [https://github.com/cbowdon/TsMonad](TsMonad) - Little monad library designed for TypeScript.

 ## Development

 Install dependencies with [Yarn]: